[Smell-free] How to create CSS that doesn't smell like Bootstrap using Bootstrap 4

 # Immediately after git clone node-sass ./bootstrap/scss/bootstrap.scss /path/to/bootstrap.css

-The compilation should finish quickly, but it's actually pretty easy, so it's a bit anticlimactic.
+I think the compilation will finish soon, but it was surprisingly easy, so it's a bit anticlimactic.

 Now the real work begins.